 Most Surefire lights are extremely bright, have great ergonomics, and have a wide variety of sizes and specs.
 It’s safe to say Surefire is one of the best civilian facing weapon light companies.

 Streamlight has been around since 1973, and our favorite brand for a few reasons, they have affordable options and make extremely great quality products.

 Streamlight products have no problem lasting in rough conditions, since they are usually built to be waterproof, and have a shell made with aircraft aluminum.
 Versatile enough to fit most popular striker fire handguns, these lights are a smart choice.

 Even if you need a different lighting application, odds are Streamlight has what you are looking for.
 Headlamps, Safety Rated Lights, Lanterns, Ultra-Violet/Infra-Red are just a few examples of what Streamlight has to offer.

 We are a fan of Viridian products because they are innovating the products we use everyday such as the weapon light mount.
-Bringing in technology that has not yet been introduced this way before is an exciting feat.
+Bringing in technology that has not yet been introduced this way before is an exciting feature.

 When you are shooting with your light on, you have to worry about build up from the gas expelling from the muzzle, and the glass on your light gets dirty also.
 The best solvent we have used that gets it cleaned up is simply some rubbing alcohol with a towel.
-Don't use any kind of abrasive brushes or tools because it's easy to scratch the light lense.
+Don't use any kind of abrasive brushes or tools because it's easy to scratch the light lens.